scalar-labs/scalardb-samples/scalardb-sample/README.md

 # ScalarDB Sample

-This is a sample application for ScalarDB.
+This tutorial describes how to create a sample application by using ScalarDB.

 ## Prerequisites

 - Java (OpenJDK 8 or higher)
 - Gradle
 - Docker, Docker Compose